smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 Too many comments will dilute your code.
 I prefer fewer comments and like to the let the code speak for itself.
 Comments should not be a novel, keep them as short and concise as possible.
 Too many comments is a code smell and might be a sign you need to be less clever in your code.
-Updating the code itself to be clearer would be more useful.
+Updating the code to be clearer would be a better use of your time than explaining unnecessarily complex dependencies.

-Recently we had some code that looks like this:
+Recently we found code that looked like this:

 {% highlight csharp %}
-class Result {
+public class Result {
-    bool IsDraftPost { get; set; }
+    public bool IsDraftPost { get; set; }
 }
 {% endhighlight %}

 The code had the concept of drafts and posts, but not draft posts.
-After looking at it for a long time learned it was meant for drafts becoming posts so added a comment for the next person.
+After looking at the surrounding code for a while, we learned this property indicated when a draft was being posted.
+We then added a comment for the next person.

 {% highlight csharp %}
-class Result {
+public class Result {
-    /// Indicates a draft that is being posted. bool IsDraftPost { get; set; }
+    // Indicates a draft is being posted. public bool IsDraftPost { get; set; }
 }
 {% endhighlight %}